segmentio/segment-docs/src/connections/destinations/catalog/adjust/index.md

 ### Server

-Our server-side integration allows you to send *supplemental* data to Adjust via our server-side integration.
+Our Cloud-mode integration allows you to send *supplemental* data to Adjust.
 This, however, *does not* include attribution events.
 If you are relying on the Adjust server-side component, and you are not bundling the Segment-Adjust SDK, your installs will not be attributed.
-Ecommerce events and other general `track` events are supported out of the box.
+E-commerce events and other general `track` events are supported out of the box.
 You **must** map your `track` events to your custom Adjust Event Token in your [Adjust destination settings](#map-your-events-to-custom-adjust-event-tokens).

 Additionally, to send any events to Adjust from the server, you must include the `device.id` as well as the `device.type` in the context object of your event.
 For example: